Live. Bearer-key auth. Sync + async bulk job flow.

 The existing market for YouTube transcript APIs lives mostly on RapidAPI, where a dozen providers resell the same underlying caption scrapers with inconsistent shapes and hard-to-predict pricing.
 A handful of them are decent, most of them are not.
 Here is the honest picture.

 - Pricing clarity.
 RapidAPI pricing mixes request limits, subscription tiers, and burst allowances in ways that punish you for growing.
-We will publish a flat credit price and a visible overage rate.
+We charge a flat credit price per transcript, the same credit a UI download costs.

 - Bulk support.
 Most RapidAPI providers charge per video and offer no channel or playlist endpoint.
-We wrap enumeration in a single call so one HTTP request returns a whole channel.
+We wrap enumeration in an async bulk job so one POST submits the whole channel and one GET pulls the resulting ZIP.

 - Response stability.
 RapidAPI transcript APIs break regularly when YouTube changes its caption endpoints.
-Our backend uses TranscriptAPI.com as the upstream source, the same provider behind the dashboard that has been running in production against real customer traffic.
+Our backend fetches captions directly with an independent fallback path, so a single upstream change does not take the whole service down.
+It has been running in production against real customer traffic.

 - Direct support.
 RapidAPI support is the provider's marketplace inbox.
 Our support is a real email from the team that built it.